 If you decide to go with the thin slices and if there is any leftovers, they’re perfect to make steak sandwiches!

-Now onto the easy recipe!
+Now onto the garlic butter steak recipe!
 For this recipe, all you have to do is throw almost everything into a bowl!
 I suggest squeezing more lime juice than called for -if you have it on hand, and it’s not expensive.
 (They’re like 3 for $2 here -yikes!)

-If you have a pilon, I’d advise you to go ahead and make a paste with the garlic, a splash of olive oil, and the spices.
+If you have a pion (mortar and pestel), I’d advise you to go ahead and make a paste with the garlic, a splash of olive oil, and the spices.
 I swear, I feel like I’m in my parents house right now!
 Take the paste and dress the steak.
 Go ahead and massage it all in.
+Let the steak absorb the garlic mixture for a few minutes.

 Authentic Cuban Garlic Lime Steak